Softdiscover/softdiscover-db-file-manager/README.md

 Email-me: info@softdiscover.com

-Also, you can use this Project as you wish, be for study, be for make improvements or earn money with it!
+Also, you can use this Project as you wish, be for study, be for make improvements!
 It's free!

 ### Built With
 Managefy is built with: